codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 Once you have your columns in place, you can move Helm releases between clusters/namespaces by drag-n-drop.
 Each Helm release can be dragged to any other column either promoting it (e.g., QA to Production) or shifting it left (e.g. prod to qa)

-## Creating Your Own Helm Board
+## Creating a custom Helm Board

-To create your own boards, select *Helm -> Boards* from the left sidebar.
-You can have as many boards as you want.
+Create your own Helm board.
+You can create as many boards as you want.
 Each board can deal with a single or multiple Helm applications.

+1. In the Codefresh UI, from the DevOps Insights section in the sidebar, select [**Helm  Boards**](https://g.codefresh.io/helm/helm-kanban/){:target="\_blank"}.

 {% include
 image.html
 lightbox="true"